PatrickDorante/r-portfolio2022/README.md

  throughout the Google Data Analytics Proffessional Cerficate program on Coursera.

- This project will demonstrate some data processing and visualization:
+ This project will demonstrate some data processing and visualization

  ---------------------------------------------
   6 Phases of Data Analysis
  #### Ask, Prepare, Process, Analyze, Share, Act